LEGACY Leadership and Mentoring Program

 - Career Development

 LEGACY Scholars are assigned a faculty/staff member as their committed Mentor for their first academic year.
 Mentors are members of UCF’s Black Faculty and Staff Association (BFSA) and assist LEGACY Scholars with acquiring the knowledge and skills to be effective students.
+Contact Greg Saunders of the BFSA if you are interested in becoming a Mentor.

 LEGACY Scholars will engage in monthly meetings from August-April where they have the opportunity to learn from the academic and professional journey of UCF faculty and staff members.
 LEGACY Scholars will also receive special invitations to campus-wide events such as the BFSA Joseph C. Andrews Mentoring Breakfast.